Our plastic surgery team offers a full range of cosmetic and reconstructive surgeries.

 Our plastic surgeons provide the highest level of care.
 We perform cosmetic operations, as well as reconstructive surgery.

-Our state-of-the-art facilities allow us to conduct inpatient and outpatient operations with an emphasis on quality and safety.
+Our state-of-the-art facilities allow us to conduct inpatient and outpatient plastic surgery operations with an emphasis on quality and safety.
 Additional highlights of our division include:

 Advanced techniques: We use the latest techniques and tools to operate precisely.
 For example, we have a renowned reputation for microsurgery, procedures that involve using a microscope while operating.
 These techniques are particularly useful in providing excellent outcomes for hand surgery and breast surgery patients.